frankhecker/gettingdatacoursera/README.md

 The run_analysis.R script will do the following:

+1. Load any required R packages.
-1. Download the original set of data files from the Internet (in zipped form).
+2. Download the original set of data files from the Internet (in zipped form).
-2. Extract the directory of data files into the working directory.
+3. Extract the directory of data files into the working directory.
-3. Read into R all of the relevant data.
-4. Perform the five steps called for in the project description, culminating in the creation of the tidy dataset.
+4. Read into R all of the relevant data.
+5. Perform the five steps called for in the project description, culminating in the creation of the tidy dataset.
+6. Write the tidy data set out as a file.

 Selecting Variables for Analysis
 --------------------------------